 Note: Core nursing classes are offered at the Altamonte Springs Campus only.Important Note

-The Department of Nursing at Seminole State College shares the mission of the College in its pursuit of learner-centered, quality education that anticipates the needs of the students and the community that it serves.
+The Department of Nursing at Seminole State College shares the mission of the College in its pursuit of learner-centered, exemplary education that anticipates the needs of the students and the diverse community that it serves.
 The nursing faculty approaches this commitment taking into account the mission and definitions of professional nursing practice.
 The philosophical beliefs of the faculty in the Nursing Department are based on their expanded definitions of the four concepts of nursing's metaparadigm: person, environment, health and nursing.